rust-cv/cv/README.md

 Relative camera pose from three 3d to 2d correspondences

+To see an example of usage, see `tests/consensus.rs`.

 This was derived from https://github.com/rust-cv/p3p/.
 It was rewritten to utilize Rust CV abstractions.

 Implementation based on